-The Library on the Documentation CD-ROM includes a category that contains the full set of base operating system reference pages in HTML form.
-You can view these references pages with your Web browser just as you would view any of the HTML books.
-These references pages are indexed and hot-linked with the books for easy access.
-(The reference pages for layered products are not included on this CD-ROM.)
+The Documentation CD-ROM contains the full set of base operating system reference pages in HTML form.
+You can view these references pages with your Web browser just as you would any of the HTML books.

+These references pages are indexed for AltaVista searches and hot-linked with each other and with the books so you can easily move from one to the other.
+(Reference pages for layered products are not included on the CD-ROM.)